 - At the end of the page

-Tip #4: Understand keyword density
+4. Understand keyword density

-Tip #5: Use category and tags
+5. Use category and tags.

+Another SEO tip for blogs is to note the tags and categories.
 Tags and categories are taxonomy systems that help organize your blog section.
-For example, here’s how Pepper Content organizes its blog into categories.

 Each blog is also associated with two or more tags.
-In the example below, the tags associated with this blog are ‘content writing’ and ‘content writing services’.
+In the example below, the tags associated with this blog are “content writing” and “content writing services.”

 You can associate each blog with one or two categories.
 A well-structured blog section is well-appreciated by Google’s crawlers.

-Tip #6: Use the primary keyword in the SEO title
+6. Use the primary keyword in the SEO title

 The SEO title is a secondary title that’s different from the actual title of your blog.
 SEO titles are HTML tags used by page crawlers to index the website.
 Too much jargon?
-Basically, SEO titles or meta titles appear as the title of your article when someone searches for you on Google.
+SEO titles or meta titles appear as the title of your article when someone searches for you on Google.

-For example, here’s a title that appears from WebMD for the keyword ‘omega 3 supplements’:
+For example, here’s a title that appears from WebMD for the keyword “omega 3 supplements”:

 The SEO title is: Omega-3 Fish Oil Supplements: Benefits, Side Effects, and Uses